jackson-peter/FLEPseq2/README.md

 cat barcode12/*.fastq.gz > ~/DATA/FLEPseq/RUN11_F/1_Runs/barcode12.fastq.gz
 cat barcode13/*.fastq.gz > ~/DATA/FLEPseq/RUN11_F/1_Runs/barcode13.fastq.gz
 cat barcode14/*.fastq.gz > ~/DATA/FLEPseq/RUN11_F/1_Runs/barcode14.fastq.gz

+# it is possible that this command fails if there is too many fastq.gz files.
+The follwing is an alternative to circumvent
+for f in barcode05/*.fastq.gz; do cat $f >> ~/DATA/FLEPseq/Clean_Runs/RUN16_GI/1_Runs/barcode05.fastq.gz; done
 ```

 A barcode correspondance file (tab separated) is required and looks as follows: